-In this series of articles, Kantar Employee Insights is exploring the challenges HR Professionals encounter when attempting to use data to inform employee engagement initiatives.
+In this series of articles, Kantar Employee Insights is exploring the challenges HR Professionals encounter when attempting to use employee survey data to inform employee engagement initiatives.

 Human Resource professionals continue to have plenty of data to leverage at the executive table.
 However, not all data is created equal.
 HR employees must determine what specific data will correctly help them make impactful and influential decisions.